cobalthq/cobalt-product-public-docs/content/en/Getting started/Assets/_index.md

 - [Asset Description](./asset-description): Add information that can help your pentesters fully analyze your asset.
 - [Asset Documentation](./asset-description/#asset-documentation): Upload documentation,
-  architecture diagrams, images, spreadsheets, videos related to your asset.
+  architecture diagrams, images, spreadsheets, or videos related to your asset.

 The UI provides the information that you need to add an Asset Image and Title.
 Now take the next step and define your [Asset Type](./asset-type).